On this page:

-Incoming Wright State University students are eligible to compete for Competitive Honors/Trustees Scholarships, four-year awards that begin Fall 2015 and range in value from $2,500 up to the amount of in-state tuition, room/board, and books.
+Incoming Wright State University students are eligible to compete for Competitive Honors/Trustees Scholarships, four-year awards that begin Fall 2017 and range in value from $2,500 up to the amount of in-state tuition, room/board, and books.
+These awards are for students attending the Dayton Campus.
 Approximately 75 Competitive Honors/Trustees Scholarships will be offered to supplement other scholarship awards from Wright State, provided that the combined totals of scholarship assistance do not exceed the cost of attendance as calculated by the Office of Financial Aid.
 Recipients of Competitive Honors/Trustees Scholarships must participate in the University Honors Program and complete the requirements for graduation as a University Honors Scholar.

 Amounts vary from $2,500 up to the value of in-state tuition, room/board, and books.